jostylr/role-dnd-hybrid/src/rules.md

 * Knowledge.
 When casting a spell, the first roll is a knowledge check.
 It must surpass the following challenge based on the spell level:

-        0<3, 1<6, 2<8, 3<11, 4<15, 5<18,
+        0<3,  1<6,  2<8,  3<11, 4<15,
-        6<22, 7<25, 8<39, 9<40
+        5<18, 6<22, 7<25, 8<39, 9<40

     Failure.
 If the check fails, then the spell casting fails.
 To stop it from getting out of control, the caster must expend the number of magic points equal to the level of failure times the level of spell.
 If the caster does not have enough MP, then LP make up the difference.

     Success.
-If successful, the excess points (if any) can be used to augment the spell's effects or to use in surging the power roll (like surge points, but for magic).
+If successful, the excess points (if any) can be used to roll extra skill die for the power roll, 1 MP per die roll excluding the first.
 * Power.
-This is not used for all spells, but many of them use this.
-When doing damage or other effects, particularly with opposition, this is rolled to overcome it and see how much damage is done.
-Often, this is power vs defense.
+This is used for the power of a spell.
+Variable effects take up the power.
+Durations take up power.
+Direct damage spells use remaining power vs defense level.
 * Defense.
 This is used in defending against spells of the given domain.
-MP can be expended just like surge points to counteract.
+MP can be expended to increase number of die.
+One can detect vaguely how much power is in the incoming spell.

+To cast a counter spell using the opposition domain, use the knowledge in the same fashion, cast at the level of the spell, except failure leads to those points being added to the power level of the incoming spell.
+If successful in knowledge roll, then do an opposed power to the raw power of incoming; the difference is the remaining power of the incoming spell; if 0 or negative, the spell does not apply.

+### Magic Items

+To create a magical item, a spell needs to be cast on an item `10*level` times.
+The average power level per casting is what the power level becomes.
+Once primed, a charge can be added by casting the spell into it.

+To make it automatically rechargeable, an Amplify Magic spell must be cast with a power level equivalent to `lvl*power`.
+That is, if the average power is 5, for example and it is level 3, then the amplify requires `15 pwr`.
+This must be done for each charge to be renewed daily.
+This renewal only occurs in area where magic flows freely.

+If an item is used more than its charges, it starts sucking the MP and then LP from user.

+For cursed items, they apply their curse at the earliest opportunity each day.
+When its charges are depleted, it stops for the day.